tock/tock/doc/courses/sosp/capsule.md

 During this you will:

 1. Learn how Tock uses Rust's memory safety to provide isolation for free
-2. Read the Tock boot sequence, seeing how Tock uses static allocation
+2. Read the Tock boot sequence, seeing how Tock loads processes
 3. Learn about Tock's event-driven programming
 4. Write a new capsule that reads a light sensor and prints it over serial